 MCDC Social Media Rules & Guidelines

-These guidelines apply primarily to the Montgomery County, VA Democrats Facebook group; where applicable they also apply to the MCDC Facebook page and Instagram and Twitter accounts.
-MCDC social media is intended as a social space for Montgomery County Democrats to gather and discuss topics important to us.
+These guidelines apply primarily to the Montgomery County, VA Democrats Facebook group; where applicable they also apply to the MCDC Facebook page and Instagram, Threads, and X (former Twitter) accounts.
+MCDC exists to elect top quality candidates for county, state, and federal offices.
 We all value freedom of speech and expression, but part of that freedom relies on people feeling welcome to contribute to the community.
 To that end, we have the following moderation rules and guidelines.

 Content (including comments) that may be removed: